SkafteNicki/dtu_mlops/s6_the_cloud/using_the_cloud.md

         ```

         You can find more info [here](https://cloud.google.com/deep-learning-vm/docs/pytorch_start_instance) on what
-        `<image-family>` should have as value and what extra argument you need to add if you want to run on GPU (if you
+        `<image-family>` should be and what extra argument you need to add if you want to run on GPU (if you
         have access).

         ??? success "Solution"